 - Admit when you need help.
 If you are struggling with finances, relationship issues, or other personal concerns, don’t let yourself become overwhelmed.
 Be a role model for the families you serve and get the help you need.

-- Look for signs of stress in yourself and talk to someone who can help.
+- Observe for signs of stress in yourself and talk to someone who can help.
 If you have a history of trauma yourself, you may be especially vulnerable to stress.

 Social and Emotional Competence of Children:

-- Talk to your trainer or supervisor about the curriculum or strategies your program uses to promote social and emotional competence.
+- Talk to other providers about the curriculum or strategies you can use to promote social and emotional competence.

-- Identify the key social skills children need during the preschool years.
+- Identify the key social skills children need during the infant and toddler, preschool and school-age years.
 Create and post a chart of developmental milestones as a reminder for yourself, co-workers, and families.

 - Remember you can be a safe and stable influence in a child’s life.

 You have learned a lot in the past few lessons about Kate and her family.
 Take some time to reflect on Kate’s experiences and the experiences of her family.
-View and complete the Reflecting on Abuse and Neglect activity.
-Reflect on the questions and share your responses with a trainer, coach, or administrator.
+Read and review the Case Study Reflection activity.
+Reflect upon the questions and share your responses with your family child care administrator.
 Then, review the suggested responses for additional reflections.

-American Psychological Association: Building your Resilience. (n.d.).
-Building Your Resilience. https://www.apa.org/topics/resilience
+American Psychological Association.
+(2011).
+Building Your Resilience. https://www.apaservices.org/practice/good-practice/building-resilience.pdf

-Center for Early Childhood Mental Health Consultation (n.d.).
+Center for Early Childhood Mental Health Consultation. (n.d.).
 Taking Care of Ourselves & Stress Reduction.
-Resources available from http://www.ecmhc.org/relaxation.html
+Resources available from https://www.ecmhc.org/relaxation.html